UofUEpiBio/ckdepict/README.md

 e.
 Save the datasets in the folder “2 Clean data”.

 # B) Steps using code in the folder 1_data_cleaning
 a.
-Once you have the above 3 datasets, the rest of the cleaning can be done using the SAS program “Steps code”.
+Once you have the above 3 datasets, the rest of the data management can be done using the SAS program “Steps code”.
 b.
 To run this code, assign the file path of the Root directory to path1.
 c.
 Assign the location of your recently cleaned data to the library ‘clean_data’.
 d.
 Press control + H to replace “newstudy” with a 6 character name for your study.